Entsllor/todo-app/README.md

 ## Utils

-You can fill db with test data by command
+You can fill db with test data by command:

 ```shell
 flask fill_db
 ```

+This command will create several users with usernames like 'user_1' (user_2, etc.) and default passwords equal 'pass'.
+These users have some tasks with different status and titles.

-Also, you can clear db by command
+Also, you can clear DB by command:

 ```shell
 flask clear_db